apache/opendal/docs/rfcs/0000-auto-region.md

 Date: Thu, 24 Feb 2022 05:18:51 GMT
 ```

-We can use this mechanism to detect `region` automatically, the algorithm works as following:
+We can use this mechanism to detect `region` automatically.
+The algorithm works as follows:

 - If `endpoint` is empty, fill it will `https://s3.amazonaws.com` and the corresponding template: `https://s3.{region}.amazonaws.com`.
 - Sending a `HEAD` request to `<endpoint>/<bucket>`.
-- If got `200` or `403` response, the endpoint just works.
+- If got `200` or `403` response, the endpoint works.
-  - We can use this endpoint directly without fill template.
+  - We can use this endpoint directly without filling the template.
   - We can use the fallback value `us-east-1` to make SDK happy.
-- If got `301` response, the endpoint need construction.
+- If got a `301` response, the endpoint needs construction.
-  - we can take header `x-amz-bucket-region` as region to fill the endpoint.
+  - we can take the header `x-amz-bucket-region` as the region to fill the endpoint.
-- If got `404`, the bucket could be not exist or the endpoint is incorrect.
+- If got `404`, the bucket could not exist, or the endpoint is incorrect.
-  - we can return an error to user.
+  - we can return an error to the user.

 # Drawbacks